 Statistics of our VAU-Bench. (a) Distribution of main anomaly types. (b) Distribution of video durations (top) and the proportion of anomalous segments within each video (bottom). (c) The evaluation criteria for four VAU tasks.

-Accw/think
+and Accw/think

-), suggesting that unguided Chain-of-Thought generation may introduce hallucinations.Dataset | Model | QA Accuracy (%) | VAU-Eval (0-10) | ||||||
+, while maintaining output structure.Dataset | Model | QA Accuracy (%) | VAU-Eval (0-10) | ||||||

 ---|---|---|---|---|---|---|---|---|---|